 This grade 4-12 lesson builds on Lessons I and II and is based on a 5-minute video showing how viruses can be transmitted to humans from animals (and vice versa).
 The video transcript supports second language speakers in peer and teacher discussions.
-Princess Lili'uokalani controlled human behavior to stio the spread of smallpox in 1881.
-Today, social distancing, wearing masks, cleaning, and self-quarantine are practices to control COVID-19, caused by a coronavirus in the same family as SARS and MERS.
-Though less deadly than

-SARS and MERS it spreads easily, is more deadly than seasonal flu and so far has no vaccine (www.cdc.gov/flu/other/index.html).
+Princess Lili'uokalani controlled human behavior to stop the spread of smallpox in 1881.
+Today, social distancing, wearing masks, cleaning, self-quarantine, contact tracing, nasal swabs and antibody tests help to control COVID-19, caused by a coronavirus in the same family as SARS and MERS.
+Though less deadly than SARS and MERS it spreads easily, is more deadly than seasonal flu and so far has no vaccine (www.cdc.gov/flu/other/index.html).